-Students and parents should note that the five (5) day limit on absences constitutes one week of the eighteen weeks in each semester.
+Students and parents should note that the ten (10) day limit on absences constitutes two weeks of the thirty-six weeks in a school year.
 Except for very unusual circumstances, this should easily cover common illnesses.
 Therefore, while attendance is very important, an ill student should stay home.
-On the other hand, it should be understood that the five (5) day limit built into the attendance policy is not to be considered five (5) days approved to neglect their education.
+On the other hand, it should be understood that the ten (10) day limit built into the attendance policy is not to be considered ten (10) days approved to neglect their education.
 Parents and students are urged to conserve these days for unforeseen circumstances, which do arise in the course of a school year.